 “This is an industry that is plagued with people making a dollar out of other people’s misery”.

 “People need help, people need good evidence, science and research to show them how to go about their weight loss journey.”

-Dr Nick Fuller joined 2GB Breakfast host Alan Jones in studio, sharing some alarming insight into the weight loss industry.
+Dr Nick Fuller joins 2GB Breakfast host Alan Jones in studio, sharing some alarming insight into the weight loss industry.